PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 before `_layout_pass_set_1_qlinear_mean_concat_results`.
 Preserve its owner schema, cleanup semantics, sole production occurrence, and QLinear boundary.
 Commit and push only; do not create, reopen, or update a pull request.

+## Dequantize/mean/quantize bridge result characterization checkpoint

+`_optimize_transpose_dequantize_mean_quantize_bridges()` returns the fixed one-key dictionary `moved_transpose_dequantize_mean_quantize_bridges`.
+The owner prunes unused tensors in both missing-required-type early exits and after candidate processing.
+Its lowerer wrapper transparently forwards only ModelIR.

+There is one production call.
+It is a raw expression between the retained `_layout_pass_set_1_safe_binary_results` and `_layout_pass_set_1_qlinear_mean_concat_results`.
+A zero rewrite count does not exclude cleanup-only pruning, so the result cannot safely drive a guard.

+A passing contract freezes wrapper forwarding, the one-key schema, both early zero-return paths, and all three prune sites.
+A strict expected-failure contract selects observation-only target `_layout_pass_set_1_dequant_mean_quantize_stats`, exact ModelIR-only call, sole-call count, both retained boundaries, and absence of a consumer.

+Characterization validation completed sequentially under `uv`:

+- bridge owner fixtures, wrapper/schema/prune contract, safe-binary and QLinear boundaries, architecture, and pass-efficiency coverage:
+  `357 passed, 1 xfailed in 17.88s`
+- branch-changed broad suite including the new result contract:
+  `1612 passed, 1 xfailed in 29.37s`

+The sole strict expected failure is the intentionally unimplemented direct assignment.
+Replace only the raw expression with the selected target.
+Do not change the wrapper, owner, schema, graph-index allocation, cleanup, pass order, surrounding results, guard, dependency, public API, or TensorFlow behavior.
+Keep the value unconsumed, validate sequentially, commit, and push only; do not create, reopen, or update a pull request.